Shinto in Korea: Integration with Korean tradition

 Other intellectuals at the time emphasized what came to be called "the Inheritance Myth."
-This argued that Dankun, the "Kami" of Korea, had passed control of Korean land to the Imperial family, owing to the families deep ties to the Shinto sun goddess, Amaterasu Omikami.
+This argued that Dankun, the "Kami" of Korea, had passed control of Korean land to the Imperial family, owing to the family's deep ties to the Shinto sun goddess, Amaterasu Omikami.
 However, the State apparatus declined to fully incorporate Tan'gun into Chosen Shrine, which housed only the kami of Amaterasu Ōmikami and Emperor Meiji.

+Ogasawara also proposed a system where Japanese people in the colonies were seen as Amatsukami and natives were seen as Kunitsukami.

 Post-war

 With Japan's surrender and the invasion of Korea, Shinto shrines became the focus of contempt, such as with papers posted on walls urging citizens to burn them down.
 As Koreans began pilfering smaller shrines around the country, Shinto priests at Chōsen Shrine withdrew Japanese relics, and soon created a plan to destroy the Korean National Shrine of their own accord.
 The site has since been replaced with the Ahn Jung-geun Memorial Museum.

+Sect Shinto in Korea

+Today there is a presence of Zenrinkyo and Daehan Cheolligyo, the Korean-ized form of Tenrikyo, in South Korea.